Vic-Warden/Digital-Life-Hipper-Monitoring/docs/learning/journalDarian.md

 5. **Finalized homepage design:**
    - Created a functional and clean homepage mockup for a therapist’s website.
    - Focused on usability and clarity.

+## Summary
+Through focused exploration of Figma’s tools and documentation, and by studying existing team designs, I quickly developed the skills needed to create a professional homepage layout for a therapist.
+This experience helped me understand interface design fundamentals and prepared me to contribute to future web application projects using Figma.